 Dental Health and Behavior: Why Dental Care Is So Important

-While we don't want our dogs to be in pain in any situation, it can make training much more difficult:
+While we don't want our dogs to be in pain in any situation, it can make our confidence-building efforts with our fearful dogs that much more difficult:

-- Some things become more aversive: Even neutral or normally pleasant stimuli might become aversive when associated with pain.
+- Some things become more aversive: Even things that your dog normally finds no big deal- or that they even like- might become aversive to them when associated with pain.
 This can increase fearful or aggressive behaviors.
 As an example, my own dogs started fighting more often when both were in pain from separate health issues.
 The fighting stopped after the medical conditions were addressed.

-- Reinforcers could become less valuable: Training might be less efficient if certain reinforcers, like treats, become less valuable to your dog when they're in pain.
-You might interpret this as "My dog isn't food motivated," or "He's not interested in training," when pain is involved.
+- Reinforcers can become less valuable: Training is likely to be less effective if certain reinforcers, like treats, become less valuable to your dog.
+And when your dog is in pain, they probably won't find food quite as exciting.
+You might accidentally interpret this as "My dog just isn't food motivated," or "He's not interested in training," when in fact, your dog is actually in pain.

 How Can You Tell If Your Dog Is In Pain?

-There are lots of ways in which pain can affect animal behavior.
+There ARE lots of ways in which pain can affect animal behavior though, and often you will be able to detect one or more signs in your dog.
 Here are a few I turned up in a brief review of the literature.
 This list is far from exhaustive!

 - Increased licking or scratching